Kansas lawmakers respond to elementary school shooting in Texas

 Kansas lawmakers have voiced their concern for the situation and offered prayers for the victims and their families:

-Sen. Roger Marshall (R), in a tweet, said, “Absolutely devastated to hear about the [18] children and 1 teacher who died in Texas today.
+Sen. Roger Marshall (R), in a tweet, said, “Absolutely devastated to hear about the [at least] 14 children and 1 teacher who died in Texas today.
 Our hearts and prayers are with their families during this incredibly difficult time.”

 Sen. Jerry Moran (R) also went to Twitter, saying, “Robba and I are heartbroken.
 This is horrifying news and every parent, teacher or community’s nightmare.
 We join all Americans in mourning the lives of the children and teacher lost to this senseless act of evil.”